mrbartix/btotp/README.md

  - Arch based Linux distros
  - Debian based Linux distros
  - Fedora (red hat) based Linux distros
 Run the script with `python path_to_the_script`.
-If you are on Windows, and installed python without adding it to path, replace `python` with the path to `python.exe`
+If you are on Windows, and installed python without adding it to path, replace `python` with the path to `python.exe`\
+On windows the shortcut creation script may have an error leaving you hanging on CMD, just do `CTRL+C`.
+The error should not be fatal and the shortcuts should still work.

 # Manual installation
 If you don't trust the installation scripts (or your system is not supported) you can install manually.
 ## Dependencies